snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 * Plot the results: plot the results of the model for presentation Predict relative and absolute effects: use the model results to predict the impact of the intervention

-While you are reading, pay particular attention to the data used in the analysis, the cohort they selected for the analysis, and the outcomes that the authors chose to study.
-Further, pay careful attention to how the authors present their results, in particular their method for discussing both level and trend changes.